opnsense/tools/README.md

 found under /root) ready for web server deployment are automatically generated and modified by ports.sh and core.sh.

+Virtual machine images come in varying disk formats and sizes.
+The default format is vmdk with 20G and 1G swap.
+If you want to change that you can manually alter the invoke using:

+    # make vm-<format>[,<size>[,<swap>]]

+Available virtual machine disk formats are:

+* qcow:		Qemu, KVM (legacy format)
+* qcow2:	Qemu, KVM (not backwards-compatible)
+* raw:		Unformatted (sector by sector)
+* vhd:		VirtualPC, Hyper-V, Xen (dynamic size)
+* vhdf:		Azure, VirtualPC, Hyper-V, Xen (fixed size)
+* vmdk:		VMWare, VirtualBox (dynamic size)

+The swap argument is either its size or set to "off" to disable.

 Release sets can be built using:

     # make release VERSION=product.version.number_revision